epfl-ada/ada-2023-project-bavmaresearch/README.md

 - We also tried to use sentiment analysis analysis to find the negativity and positivity of plots.
 The analysis does not give significant results.

 **Part 3: causal analysis of observational data**
-- We explore the causal relationship between the fact of being awarded an Oscar and IMBD scoring
+- We explore the causal relationship between the fact of being awarded an Oscar and IMDb scoring
 - We explore the causal relationship between the fact of being awarded an Oscar and revenue of the movie

 **Part 4: using a machine learning pipeline**